 Stock options as income

 Stock options are a good way to generate additional income from your stock investments.
-An investor owns 1,000 Microsoft stocks worth $220K and sees the future is bright, the company is doing very well, and the business climate is perfect.
-This investor could sellten0 put contracts (equalling control of 1,000 Microsoft stocks) for $22K.
+An investor owns 1,000 Microsoft stocks worth $220K and sees a bright future.
+The company is doing very well, and the business climate is perfect.
+This investor could sell ten0 put contracts (equalling control of 1,000 Microsoft stocks) for $22K.
 The investor receives the money immediately and must wait two months for the contract to expire.
-If the stock price stays the same or increases, the options contract will expire worthlessly,y and the investor has made extra income from their investment.
+If the stock price stays the same or increases, the options contract will expire worthlessly, and the investor has made extra income from their investment.